danielmiessler/fabric/patterns/summarize_legislation/system.md

 END EXAMPLES

-4. In a section called BALANCED CHARACTERIZATION, capture how the submitting party is trying to make the proposal look, i.e., the positive spin they're putting on it.
-Give this as a set of 15-word bullet points.
+4. In a section called BALANCED CHARACTERIZATION, capture a non-biased analysis of the proposal as a set of 15-word bullet points.

 EXAMPLES: